Advantages of EPDM Roof Systems

-When it’s in good condition, a thermoplastic polyolefin (TPO) roof reflects harsh UV rays and resists heat and chemical damage.
+When it’s in good condition, athermoplastic polyolefin (TPO) roof reflects harsh UV rays and resists heat and chemical damage.
 Like all roof membranes, however, over time, TPO’s integrity can be affected by structural stress and environmental exposure, resulting in surface degradation, thinning and shrinkage.
 No roof lasts forever, but with a good maintenance plan, you can greatly extend the life of your TPO roof.
+Good TPO maintenance also helps facility teams catch small problems early.
+Regular service keeps a TPO roof in better condition for longer.

 The Cost of Neglect